During the last couple weeks I’ve been working on a project that involves the transformation of a batch-based data pipeline into an event-driven one.

 In order to keep business running, the new system had to be implemented in parallel with the batch pipeline.
 The first change was to gather data directly from each node into a message broker and have a set of consumers processing the data.

-In the first phase, messages could be simply gathered with a tail -f in the log files and the output piped with a message publisher application that reads them from the input stream.
+in the log files and the output piped with a message publisher application that reads them from the input stream.

 The message queue system had to be able to deliver messages with high-throughput rather than low-latency and had to persist them to disk, as it was meant to replace the file based logging pipeline.
 Logging to network inside a datacenter can be faster than logging to disk (see Latency numbers every programmer should know, by Peter Norvig and Jeff Dean).